MrRob100/data-processor/README.md

 ### Laravel

-add the following like of code to `config/app.php` :
+add the following code to `config/app.php` :

 ```
 'providers' => [